 Unlike regular static infographics, dashboards and standard reports, Interactive Data Visualizations allow to “slice and dice” the data, drill down and around, interact with data, iteratively ask better questions and ultimately find answers

 For example, it takes much more time to find a particular number in an array of other numbers than to find a red object in an array of blue objects.
 So it becomes much easier to find regularities and emphasize important patterns, as well as distinguish connections between data by interacting with it.
 Thus, interactive data visualizations simplify data interpretation, and therefore improve and accelerate business decision making.
 It also helps a lot to draw right conclusions and make correct predictions and forecasts.

 Interactive Data Storytelling wraps the data presentation process into narrative and friendly form, and instead of facing chunks of data (even if visually empowered by shapes and colors) target audience follows animated story controlled by the user.
 Often it gradually presents all the data in a linear fashion from a presenter standpoint, but also allows to explore detailed data, validate key findings and interact with input parameters to obtain personalised results, from user’s own perspective.

 Personalised user interfaces combined with interactive data visualizations and data storytelling modes improve the level of information perception and content engagement in modern mobile/web environment.
-Endless data visualisation possibilities, availability of powerful third party tools/libraries and affordability of custom software engineering drive the growth and further expansion of this exiting interactive data visualisations approaches globally.
+Endless data visualization possibilities, availability of powerful third party tools/libraries and affordability of custom software engineering drive the growth and further expansion of this exiting interactive data visualization approaches globally.